If you are looking to improve your Marketing Qualified Leads (MQL) process, and also your lead nurturing process, you have come to the right place.

 Most firms in B2B selling and B2B marketing are finding it more and more complex to set up a good process to qualify “leads” before spending valuable sales time on them.

-For marketers trying to put up good numbers on the dashboard, adopting practices like we outline below may look bad in the short term because your MQL rate may drop a bit, but you’ll be basking in glory in the long run.
+For marketers trying to put up good numbers on the dashboard, you’ll be basking in glory soon!

 A Quick Review of the Challenge

 Lead scoring and nurturing has widely been reduced to a mathematical problem.

 - We assign points when certain things happen.

 - Then when the score exceeds a threshold we want to pass the lead on to sales

 - We check the various boxes on our monthly dashboards.

 - We showcase the leads that result in something

 - No one really captures properly what percentage of the leads were actually good…but we all know.
 And that’s where the problem is.